-Stern drive engines use status of a charged or

-uncharged condition by an audible alarm and icons.
+Stern drive engines use a powered ventilation (blower) system and may have installed an optional fire extinguishing system in the sump capable of automatic and manual activation.
+The dash monitor utilizes an instrument display unit light that provides the operator with a system status of a charged or uncharged condition by an audible alarm and icons.
 With the ignition switch on and a no light condition it indicates that the system has been discharged.